smu095/presentations/python-tricks/docs/black.md

 # Python coding style

-### A Foolish Consistency is the Hobgoblin of Little Minds
+> A Foolish Consistency is the Hobgoblin of Little Minds (PEP 8)

 Code is read far more often than it is written.
 Concistency is very important, both for your colleagues and your future self.